MrEndermen/ArduinoAlarm/README.md

 - Install a speaker
 - Install a dedicated sound board to trigger an audio file to play instead of a buzzer noise: https://www.adafruit.com/product/2342
 - Develop a XOD node for TF-Luna so I can use a visual programming tool instead.
 My current Xodball is also uplaoded to this repository.
+- Assign a static IP address and get it on the network.
+- Add SNMP Functionality with something like this - https://github.com/patricklaf/SNMP
+- The SNMP should alert when the alarm goes off.